HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 ![A Limelight Camera](../../Assets/LimeLight.png)

 Cameras and vision systems are an important part of advanced FRC software.
-Vision in FRC can be used to detect special retroreflective tape on the field, visual markers called apriltags on the field, game pieces, and even other robots.
+Vision in FRC can be used to detect visual markers called apriltags on the field, game pieces, and even other robots.
-The pictured camera is a Limelight camera, a purchaseable vision solution that we have used for the past few years.
+The pictured camera is a Limelight camera, a purchaseable vision solution that we used from 2021-2023.
 Limelights connect to the robot over ethernet.
-However they are generally not built for apriltag detection and pose estimation, which has pushed us towards custom solutions.
+However they are generally not built for apriltag detection and pose estimation, which has pushed us towards other solutions.
-See the [Vision](../Specifics/Vision.md) article for more details.
+These generally involve more custom hardware, such as [arducam cameras](https://www.arducam.com/product/arducam-100fps-global-shutter-usb-camera-board-1mp-720p-ov9281-uvc-webcam-module-with-low-distortion-m12-lens-without-microphones-for-computer-laptop-android-device-and-raspberry-pi/), [orange pi processors](http://www.orangepi.org/), and [PhotonVision software](https://photonvision.org/).
+We used that hardware and software to success in 2024 for pose estimation with apriltags.